Geavdnjajávri

-Geavdnjajávri is a lake in Bardu Municipality in Troms og Finnmark county, Norway.
-It's located inside Rohkunborri National Park, just 3.5 km from the border with Sweden.
+Geavdnjajávri is a lake in Bardu Municipality in Troms county, Norway.
+It is located inside Rohkunborri National Park, just 3.5 km from the border with Sweden.
 The lake has an area of 18.85 km2 and is 540 m above sea level.

 The lake empties in the river Gulmmaeeatnu, which flows into the lake Leinavatn, then to the lake Altevatnet.
 Altevatnet empties into the river Barduelva which flows into the river Målselva.